-Seeking to expand light response into the visible range, we turned our attention towards ruthenium (Ru) polypyridyl complexes, which continue to gain new and unique ground in the world of photochemistry^{34,35}.
-These compounds are highly photoactive and undergo covalent bond breakage upon visible light irradiation, with quantum yields of photodissociation many times greater than current organic chromophores and reaching 0.1 - 0.6 in many cases^{36-38}.
-Capitalizing on these advances, Ru complexes have found utility in the biochemical space as photocaging groups^{35,39,40} and in the generation of photoresponsive micelles for drug delivery41.
-Though most ruthenium compounds bearing 2,2'-bipyridine ligands commonly absorb blue light (420 - 450 nm), comparatively simple syntheses can yield species with shifted absorbances extending into the red and near-IR^{42,43}.
-With their radical-free ligand exchange40, engineered cytocompatibility, and high photoefficiency, we postulated that uniquely visible light-responsive biomaterials could be created through direct inclusion of such Ru complexes in a polymer backbone, providing a route to next-generation photodynamic hydrogels.
+Seeking to expand light response into the visible range, we turned our attention towards ruthenium (Ru) polypyridyl complexes, which continue to gain new and unique ground in the world of photochemistry.
+These compounds are highly photoactive and undergo covalent bond breakage upon visible light irradiation, with quantum yields of photodissociation many times greater than current organic chromophores and reaching 0.1-0.6 in many cases.
+Capitalizing on these advances, Ru complexes have found utility in the biochemical space as photocaging groups and in the generation of photoresponsive micelles for drug delivery.
+Though most ruthenium compounds bearing 2,2'- bipyridine ligands commonly absorb blue light (420-450 nm), comparatively simple syntheses can yield species with shifted absorbances extending into the red and near-IR.
+With their radical-free ligand exchange, engineered cytocompatibility, and high photoefficiency, we postulated that uniquely visible light-responsive biomaterials could be created through direct inclusion of such Ru complexes in a polymer backbone, providing a route to next-generation photodynamic hydrogels.

-In this work, we describe the synthesis and properties of a new series of photolabile crosslinkers, including two based on novel ruthenium compounds: (1) Ru(2,2'-biquinoline)2(4-azidobutanenitrile)2 (denoted Rubiq); (2) (Ru(2,2'-bipyridine)2(4-azidobutanenitrile)2 (Rubpy); and (3) an established oNB^{44} with wavelength-separated λ{max} capable of respectively responding selectively to three different colors of visible light - red (617 nm), green (530 nm), and blue (405 nm) (Fig. 1a,b).
-Mixing four-arm poly(ethylene glycol) (PEG) end-functionalized with bicyclononyne (PEG-tetraBCN) together with the bis(azide)-modified photolinkers with 1:1 stoichiometry with respect to their reactive groups, idealized step-growth polymeric gels can be readily formed through bioorthogonal strain-promoted azide-alkyne cycloaddition (SPAAC) (Fig. 1c)45.
-Taking advantage of crosslinkers designed to rapidly photolyze in a cytocompatible and visible wavelength-selective manner, we anticipated being able to achieve multiplexed material degradation in the presence of living cells and through complex tissue.
+In this work, we describe the synthesis and properties of a unique series of photolabile crosslinkers, including two based on ruthenium compounds: (1) Ru(2,2'-biquinoline)2(4-azidobutanenitrile)2 (denoted Rubiq); (2) (Ru(2,2'-bipyridine)2(4-azidobutanenitrile)2 (Rubpy); and (3) an established $oNB^{43}$ with wavelength-separated $\lambda{max}$ capable of respectively responding selectively to three different colors of visible light - red (617 nm), green (530 nm), and blue (405 nm) (Fig. 1a, b).
+Mixing four-arm poly(ethylene glycol) (PEG) end-functionalized with bicyclononyne (PEG-tetraBCN) together with the bis(azide)-modified photolinkers with 1:1 stoichiometry with respect to their reactive groups, idealized step-growth polymeric gels can be readily formed through bioorthogonal strain-promoted azide-alkyne cycloaddition (SPAAC) (Fig. 1c).
+Taking advantage of crosslinkers designed to rapidly photolyze in a cytocompatible and visible wavelengthselective manner, we anticipated being able to achieve multiplexed material degradation in the presence of living cells and through complex tissue.

-Figure 1 | Photodegradable crosslinkers cleave in a visible wavelength-selective manner. a.
-Novel crosslinkers Rubiq (pink heptagon), Rubpy (green hexagon), and oNB (blue pentagon) undergo photolysis.
-Upon absorption of a photon, each ruthenium complex undergoes ligand exchange via population of a triplet metal-centered state via intersystem crossing from the low lying metal-to-ligand charge transfer (MLCT) band.
-This results in radical-free metal-ligand bond cleavage.
-Crosslinkers are modified with two azides for direct incorporation into hydrogel networks. b.
-Absorbance spectra of Rubiq, Rubpy, and oNB.
-Each crosslinker exhibits an extended absorbance spectrum beyond their λ{max} permitting excitation at wavelengths lower than λ{max} . c.
-PEG-based hydrogel formation occurs spontaneously upon mixing each crosslinker with 4-arm PEG-BCN via strain-promoted azide-alkyne cycloaddition.
+Fig. 1 | Photodegradable crosslinkers cleave in a visible wavelength-selective manner. a Novel crosslinkers Rubiq (pink heptagon), Rubpy (green hexagon), and oNB (blue pentagon) undergo photolysis.
+Upon absorption of a photon, each ruthenium complex undergoes ligand exchange via population of a triplet metalcentered state via intersystem crossing from the low-lying metal-to-ligand charge transfer (MLCT) band, resulting in heterolytic ligand/solvent exchange.
+Crosslinkers are modified with two azides for direct incorporation into hydrogel networks. b Absorbance spectra of Rubiq, Rubpy, and oNB.
+Each crosslinker exhibits an extended absorbance spectrum beyond their $\lambda{max}$ permitting excitation at wavelengths lower than $\lambda{max}$ . c PEG-based hydrogel formation occurs spontaneously upon mixing each crosslinker with 4-arm PEG-BCN via strain-promoted azide-alkyne cycloaddition.
 Resulting hydrogels degrade under red, green, or blue light with perfect unidirectional orthogonality (>617 nm for Rubiq, >530 nm for Rubpy, and >405 nm for oNB).